+As of December 31, 2021, our Term Loan Facility provide for funding of up to \$100.0 million.
 The Term Loan Facility's maturity date is December 31, 2025.
-As of June 30, 2022, we had \$65.0 million of borrowings outstanding under the Term Loan Facility, and remaining availability under the Term Loan Facility ended upon termination of the commitment period on February 28, 2022.
+As of December 31, 2021, we had \$65.0 million of borrowings outstanding under the Term Loan Facility, and remaining availability under the Term Loan Facility ended upon termination of the commitment period on February 28, 2022.
 Interest is payable at 12.0% per annum on a quarterly cycle (in arrears) beginning March 31, 2021.
 Commencing in March 2021, we have elected to pay 8.0% with the remaining 4.0% being added to principal as "paid in kind" ("PIK") for a period of three years (or twelve payments), in lieu of the full 12.0% in cash.

 We were required to meet a borrowing base milestone by demonstrating to the lenders that revenue for any three consecutive month period (ending after the Term Loan Facility's closing date, but on or prior to December 31, 2021) was greater than or equal to \$125.0 million.
 Additionally, we must remain in compliance with financial covenants such as minimum liquidity of \$5.0 million and annual minimum revenue levels.
 In addition, the Term Loan Facility restricts our ability and the ability of our subsidiaries to, among other things, incur indebtedness and liens.
 Beginning in 2021, and on an annual basis thereafter, the Company must post a minimum amount of annual revenue equal to or greater than \$395.0 million; increasing to \$460.0 million in 2022; \$525.0 million in 2023; \$585.0 million in 2024 and \$650.0 million in 2025.
 The maturity date may be accelerated as a remedy under the certain default provisions in the agreement, or in the event a mandatory prepayment event occurs.

-The Company was in compliance with all covenants at June 30, 2022, except where the Company was not in compliance with a covenant related to the issuance of the 2021 financial statements with an audit opinion free of a "going concern" qualification or timely filing of the 2021 financial statements.
-The Term Loan lenders granted (i) a waiver of the covenant under the Term Loan Facility related to the existence of a "going concern" qualification in the audit opinion for our audited financial statements for the fiscal year ended December 31, 2021 and (ii) a consent to extend the deadline to provide audited financial statements for the year ended December 31, 2021 to October 21, 2022.
+As of December 31, 2021, the Company was not in compliance with its Term Loan covenants related to issuance of the 2021 financial statements with an audit opinion free of a "going concern" qualification or timely filing of the 2021 financial statements.
+The Term Loan lenders granted (i) a waiver of the covenant under the Facility related to the existence of a "going concern" qualification in the audit opinion for our audited financial statements for the fiscal year ended December 31, 2021 and (ii) a consent to extend the deadline to provide audited financial statements for the year ended December 31, 2021 to October 21, 2022.
+We were in compliance with all other covenants under the Facility as of December 31, 2021.
+However, there can be no assurance that we will be able to maintain compliance with these covenants in the future or that the lenders under the Facility or the lenders of any future indebtedness we may incur will grant us any such waiver or forbearance in the future.